 - Need an example?
 Here's a step-by-step description of a working inbound integration.

 Outbound integrations are triggered when actions take place in xMatters.
 The outbound services can make web requests to any API accessible over the Internet.
-You can use outbound integrations to update the originating event with status changes or response information.
-You can also configure webhooks to create new events in xMatters; for example, to start a conference bridge or send additional notifications to recipients based on their actions.
+You can use outbound integrations to update the originating alert with status changes or response information.
+You can also configure webhooks to create new alerts in xMatters; for example, to start a conference bridge or send additional notifications to recipients based on their actions.

 - Need an example?
 Here's a step-by-step description of a working outbound integration.